 Utility Functions

-Fits a Cox Proportional Hazards model to the data.
+Fits a Cox Proportional Hazards model to the data with optional cross-validation.

 Source code in flexynesis/utils.py